top of page

 MARIA BRENES | Trustee

-María is the proud daughter of immigrants from Mexico who settled down in Los Angeles with dreams of starting and raising a family in the United States.
+María Brenes is the proud daughter of immigrants from Mexico who settled down in Los Angeles with dreams of starting and raising a family in the United States.
 María is the eldest of four and lived in Los Angeles until the age of nine after her father suffered an accident that made his job as a gardener challenging.
 As the sole breadwinner, remaining in LA was economically challenging.
 María’s family moved to the border town of Tecate in Baja California, Mexico.
 To support his family, Maria’s father became a border commuter worker, and María and her siblings crossed with him to attend public schools in East San Diego County.
 Her parents’ sole dream was for their children to go to college.

 From an early age, María experienced first-hand societal inequities.
 As a child, she and her younger brothers crossed the border hoping to get prepared for higher education.
 But this was not without struggle.
 In 1993, at the eve of the state ballot measure Proposition 187, María and her peers became the target of anti-immigrant sentiment and harassment that was brewing in California.
-She refused to stand down.
-María organized hundreds of families to speak out against the racism and injustice they were enduring.
-Together, María and a groundswell of families urged the media and elected officials to listen to their cry – that regardless of skin color or ethnicity – Education is a Civil Right!

 After graduating from UC Berkeley, María continued her work as a community organizer working to build greater unity and empowerment with Black, Brown and Asian American and Pacific Islander students at an Oakland public high school.
-She then went on to earn her Master’s in Education at Harvard University, where she became the first-ever Latina-elected student body president of the graduate school of education.
+She then went on to earn her Master’s in Education at Harvard University, where she became the first-ever Latina elected student body president of the graduate school of education.

 In 2002, María returned to Los Angeles and began working as the Youth Organizing Director for InnerCity Struggle, advocating for educational and housing justice in the Eastside of Los Angeles.
 In 2006, she was appointed to serve as Executive Director.
-Due to María’s leadership, today there is a powerful voice for students and families on the Eastside, ensuring those most affected by the decisions of elected officials – parents and students – can advocate for the education and housing justice and resources they deserve.
+Due to María’s leadership, today there is a powerful voice for students and families on the Eastside, ensuring those most affected by the decisions of public officials – parents and students – can advocate for the education and housing justice and resources they deserve.

 For over twenty years, María’s leadership helped youth and families secure historic wins for Eastside communities, including: